 - Mix the coconut milk and the elderflower cordial together.

 - Follow the instructions of your ice cream maker to freeze.
+No need to chill the mixture first.
 We simply poured it into the pre frozen bowl and churned for 20 minutes.

 - Enjoy your refreshing vegan elderflower ice cream!